Designations Congruent with Things: Chapter 5

 “It’s just that I’m not sure how ‘state of the art’ these medical facilities are,” Newt says.

-Hermann follows his gaze, looks up at the mold with an expression of pure, prototypical Gottliebian distaste, and says, “agreed.”
+Hermann follows his gaze, looks up at the mold with an expression of pure, prototypical Gottliebian distaste, and says, “Agreed.”

 “Are you driving towards something in particular?”
 Hermann asks.

 “Yeah,” Newt says.
 “While the scientific expertise of the PPDC may be unreasonably baller, the medical facilities?
 Great for orthopedics.
 Great for severed limbs.
-If a kaiju that I clone eats my hand in a horrible but somehow semi-humorous misunderstanding, this is where I will come, presuming I am based here, and not at some pleasantly maritime institute of higher learning.
+If a kaiju that I clone eats my hand in a horrible but semi-humorous misunderstanding, this is where I will come, presuming I am based here, and not at some pleasantly maritime institute of higher learning.
 Also?
-Shatterdome medical?
-Great for ‘my friend just hit me in the face with a bo staff while we were pretending that some kind of je ne sais quoi of physical combat has anychance of predicting drift compatibility', but still.
+Shatterdome Medical?
+Great for ‘my friend just hit me in the face with a bo staff while we were pretending that some kind of je ne sais quoi of physical combat has any chance of predicting drift compatibility,’ but still.
 You see my point.
 Medical is good for that.
 It’s also good for when my long-term nemesis hits me with his cane.
 Or strangles me.
 Accidentally.
 As a hypothetical example.
 But given everything—”

 “No,” Hermann says.